Mangrove Carbon Storage: Getting the Numbers Right 🌍

 Mangroves are some of the most powerful carbon sinks on the planet, storing vast amounts of CO2 in their rich, organic sediments.
 Planting mangroves to sequester carbon has been particularly popular in places like Indonesia.

 But what if we’ve been overestimating just how much carbon these coastal forests hold?
-According to this study by Exequiel Ezcurra (2024), that may in fact be what’s happening.
+According to a study by Exequiel Ezcurra (2024), that may in fact be what’s happening.
 Accurate carbon counting is crucial for understanding the real impact mangroves have in fighting climate change, and any miscalculations could lead to flawed climate policies and strategies.

 What’s Happening: A New Way to Measure 🌊